 CIVIL SOCIETY’S ROLE IN THE ENFORCEMENT OF CHILDREN’S RIGHTS

-“State Parties shall undertake all appropriate legislative, administrative, and other measures for the implementation of the rights recognised in the present Convention.
-With regard to economic, social and cultural rights, State Parties shall undertake such measures to the maximum extent of their available resources and, where needed, within the framework of international co-operation.
+“State Parties shall undertake all appropriate legislative, administrative, and other measures for the implementation of the rights recognized in the present Convention.
+With regard to economic, social, and cultural rights, State Parties shall undertake such measures to the maximum extent of their available resources and, where needed, within the framework of international co-operation.

 1. Every child has the right –

 a) to a name and a nationality from birth ;

 b) To family care or parental care, or to appropriate alternative care when removed from the family environment ;

 c) To basic nutrition, shelter, basic health care services, and social services ;

 d) To be protected from maltreatment, neglect, abuse or degradation ;